Haji Wright: SønderjyskE

 In August 2020, Wright joined SønderjyskE on a free transfer.
-He got off to a strong start in the league, with 6 goals in 8 appearances by early November, and his performances led to him being named as the Danish Superliga Player of the Month for October 2020.
+He got off to a strong start in the league, with six goals in eight appearances by early November, and his performances led to him being named as the Danish Superliga Player of the Month for October 2020.

 In July 2021, Wright wanted to move on from SønderjyskE and failed to report back for pre-season training.
 On July 21, Turkish club Antalyaspor confirmed that they had signed Wright on loan from SønderjyskE with an option to buy.
 However, later on the same day, SønderjyskE went out and denied that the deal had gone through because they had not yet received any payment.
 However, on July 28, SønderjyskE confirmed that he had been loaned out to Antalyaspor for the 2021–22 season and also signed a new deal with Sønderjyske until June 2024.

 Antalyaspor

-Wright opened his account for Antalyaspor in his third game on August 28, 2021 in which he scored a hat-trick in a 3–2 home win over Çaykur Rizespor, concluding with a penalty kick in the tenth minute of added time.
+Wright opened his account for Antalyaspor in his third game on August 28, 2021, in which he scored a hat-trick in a 3–2 home win over Çaykur Rizespor, concluding with a penalty kick in the tenth minute of added time.
 He scored 14 goals in 31 games in the 2021–22 Süper Lig, including eight over seven consecutive games, and nine in the last ten games.
-He was then tracked by EFL Championship club Hull City and their manager Shota Arveladze.

-On July 19, 2022, Wright signed a three-year deal.
+On July 19, 2022, Wright signed for Antalyaspor permanently on a three-year deal.
+He scored 16 goals in all competitions for the club as they finished 13th in the Süper Lig.